 Treat hair to an intense mask once a week

 Using conditioning treatments between regular washes will help keep the hair moisturised and give it a boost in its condition.
 Deep conditioners may be too heavy for everyday use so setting aside a night for an intense mask will help with the condition in a manageable way.
-Grow Gorgeous Overnight to Gorgeous is hair masque you can sleep in so there is minimal effort involved in treating your hair.
+Grow Gorgeous Shine-Enhancing Overnight Mask is hair mask you can sleep in so there is minimal effort involved in treating your hair.
 The treatment will nourish dry and tired hair and help reinforce hair fibres that were previously dehydrated and therefore prone to splitting and hair breakage.